exonum/exonum/TUTORIAL.md

 // Create transactions.
 let tx1 = MyTransaction::new(...);
 let tx2 = OtherTransaction::new(...);
-// Commit its into blockchain. testkit.create_block_with_transactions(txvec![tx1, tx2]);
+// Commit it into blockchain.
+testkit.create_block_with_transactions(txvec![tx1, tx2]);
 // Check the expected result.
 ```